davidledwards/gps-clock/README.md

 #### `BOARD_TYPE`

 The default board type is `uno`, which is the only officially supported target at this point in time.
-The `mega` board type is experimental.
+The `mega` board type is experimental, though compilation and uploads appear to be working just fine.

 To change the board type: